CrashOverride85/zc95/docs/RemoteAccess.md

 * Tip = Receive
 * Ring = Transmit (ZC95 output)
 * Sleeve = Ground
- should work if given the IP displayed on screen.

 Before this mode can be used, the hardware configuration needs to be set to:
 * Debug output = `Accessory port` or `Off`